oddsjam/datascience/README.md

 This framework allow you to write your own betting strategy and select the bets to pick everytime there is a change in a market for a match.
 This allows to test different strategies to pick the bets.
 The bets picked are graded and saved in the `data/output` folder so other analysis can be done in terms of ROI and distribution of the bets in terms of sportsbooks and markets.

+## +EV Challenge

+If you reached this repo because you are interested on the +EV challenge, feel free to have a look at `notebooks/pos_ev_challenge.ipynb` for an example and the details of the challenge.
+Feel free to mail your notebook to Vincenzo Ampolo <vincenzo@oddsjam.com> for evaluation.
+Whoever can beat OddsJam AI picking EV bets will grant a prize of $3000 USD.